 On the night of the performance, Joseph went to the door and knocked.
 “Who’s there?” he asked.

 There are many, like Albert, who would gladly give our Lord some “cookies and milk” but would never allow Him to come into their hearts and change their lives.
-It’s enjoyable to visit the manger, sing a few carols, read the story of His birth and then exchange gifts.
+It’s enjoyable to visit the manger, sing a few carols, read the story of His birth, and then exchange gifts.
 But to make Him a permanent resident?
+Not likely!

 See Him now: Patiently standing.
 Gently knocking.
 Carefully listening.
 Waiting hopefully.
 Wanting desperately to save us and give us eternal life.

 Prayer: We thank You, Father, for wanting to be our Savior and to fellowship with us.
-Come, dwell within us.
+Come, dwell within us and make our hearts Your home.
 In Jesus’ Name, Amen.

-Scripture for Today: Revelation 3:20 Behold, I stand at the door and knock.
-If anyone hears My voice and opens the door, I will come in to him and dine with him, and he with Me.
+Scripture For Today: Revelation 3:20 Here I am!
+I stand at the door and knock.
+If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.